- Wide range of petrol and diesel engines to choose from

 Uplifted GTi cabin

-The main addition for the sportiest 308 is yards of red stitching – it’s on the seats, the door cards, the gearshift gaiter and the floor mats.
+The main addition for the sportiest 308 is yards of red detailing – with stitching on the seats, door cards, gearshift gaiter and floor mats.
+There's a red strip on the steering wheel, too.

 Switching to sport mode makes the instrument panel and dash elements go red, and also unlocks the facility to show power, turbocharger boost and torque output in real-time.
 There’s a G-force meter too, so you can see how much grip the car is generating while cornering quickly.